jpwilson/OFS_Sept25/CURRENT_STATE.md

 **Status:** Production - Live at ourfamilysocials.com
 **Purpose:** Private social network for families to share life events, photos, and memories

+**⚠️ IMPORTANT:** This document should be updated whenever significant changes are made to the codebase.

 ---

 ## 🚀 Quick Start for New Claude Sessions

 This document provides everything you need to know to continue development without breaking existing functionality.

 **Key principle:** This is a WORKING production app with real users.
-Always test locally, build before pushing, and implement changes incrementally.
+Test frontend builds before pushing, and implement changes incrementally.

 ---